-The nonclinical studies documented the regulatory T cell phenotype of SBT777101 via FOXP3 Treg-specific demethylated region (TSDR) analysis.
-Studies also demonstrated that the SBT777101 CAR specifically recognizes citrullinated proteins and does not exhibit off-target binding.
-SBT777101 exhibits regulatory/immunomodulatory functions in vitro.
+The nonclinical studies documented the Treg phenotype of SBT777101 via FOXP3 expression, FOXP3 Treg-specific demethylated region (TSDR) analysis, cytokine profiling, and regulatory/immunomodulatory functions in vitro.
+Studies also demonstrated that the SBT777101 CAR specifically recognizes Cit-Prot and does not exhibit off-target binding.
 An immunohistochemistry-based tissue cross reactivity study showed that the SBT777101 CAR mostly stains cytoplasmic and nuclear elements in multiple cell types and that it is associated with membranous staining only in rare epithelial and mononuclear leukocytes in various tissues.
 Staining of extracellular material was also observed in various tissues.
 The nonclinical assessment of SBT777101 demonstrated in vivo that SBT777101 does not cause adverse events towards normal tissues including under proinflammatory conditions, that SBT777101 is not activated in vivo within normal tissues, that SBT777101 exhibits a stable Treg phenotype under pro-inflammatory conditions, and that SBT777101 exhibits an immunoregulatory activity in vivo that is similar to the activity of untransduced polyclonal Tregs.
-Insertion site analyses exhibited a multi-site integration site profile with no dominant integration site observed, which is consistent with numerous published studies of third generation lentiviral vectors, similar to that used in the SBT777101 vector.
-The SBT777101 CAR Treg cells did not show any abnormal growth activity in the absence of exogenous IL-2.
+Insertion site analyses exhibited a multi-site integration site profile with no dominant integration site observed, which is consistent with numerous published studies of lentiviral vectors similar to that used in the SBT777101 vector.
+The SBT777101 CAR Treg cells did not show any abnormal growth activity in the absence of exogenous interleukin (IL)-2.